Written by Mallory Junggren

 If you’re the one who always wants to lower the thermostat or open all the windows, you’re not alone.
 Hot flashes are experienced by more women than any other menopause symptom.1 There are a number of foods that may ease hot flashes, and others that could make them worse.

 - Omega-3 fatty acids are often suggested as a supplement that can lower the amount of fat in your blood (triglycerides), which can help maintain a healthy heart.
 They may also work to help reduce the number of menopause-related hot flashes, as well.2 You can find Omega-3 in foods like flaxseed and fish.
 You can also take Omega-3 fatty acid supplements, available online and at pharmacies and health food stores.
+It's best to look for high purity Omega-3 fish oil supplements to get better quality.

 - Vitamin E may also help to potentially reduce the frequency and intensity of hot flashes both during the day and at night.
 It can be found in almonds, sweet potatoes, and avocados.
 Or, if you don’t like any of those foods, you’ll find vitamin E supplements at any store that sells vitamins.